casst01/Sherlock-Tal/README.md

-A basic library for consuming 3rd party APIs with the BBC TAL Framework
+#Sherlock on TV

+Sherleck Quiz App running on TV using the TAL Framework